 APOLLINE BÖKKERINK

-Apolline's work has been exhibited at the Affordable Art Fair as well as several group shows across London.
-She is currently working on a series which translates music into drawings.
+Apolline's work has been exhibited at Battersea and Hampstead AAF as well as several group shows across London.
+She is currently working on a jewellery collection which re-stages hi-vis reflectors as precious stones set in silver (@glssnt ).

 Apolline Bokkerink